 This example, wielded by supporters of Stockport County, is somewhat different from the pattern generally deployed by supporters, which, as described, feature a county flag in the first canton, uppermost next to the flagpole.
 Here, the lower canton, bears the design and oddly, rather then the full flag of Cheshire, simply depicts the charges found on it, that is, the three golden wheatsheaves or garbs and gold sword.

 It is gratifying to see fans of Sunderland FC acknowledge their status as residents of County Durham, when many people in the city have forgotten their true county status.
 The flag of County Durham unequivocally sits in the first canton of this supporter flag.
+It’s also found on the below banner borne by supporters of Bishop Auckland and Shildon AFC clubs.

-The county flag appears in the canton of this example from supporters of Scunthorpe United.
+The county flag appears in the canton of this example from supporters of Scunthorpe

 Supporters from Alnwick in Northumberland with that county’s flag